chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/TECHNICAL_ML_REPORT.md

 ### 14.1 Explainability Features

-**SHAP Integration (Planned):**
+**SHAP Integration:**
-- Training script includes SHAP value computation (`--save-shap` flag)
+- SHAP value computation is integrated into the ML pipeline (`ml/shap_explainer.py`)
-- Results saved to `results/shap/shap_values.parquet`
+- Per-prediction narratives use SHAP to explain feature contributions to the ticket index estimate
-- Per-title narratives use SHAP to explain feature contributions
+- Results are computed on-demand for each prediction

 **Example SHAP Decomposition (from narrative engine):**